Severance: More Than Just a Way to Eliminate Pain

 2. Does Lumon Value or Condemn Temperaments?

-If Lumon seeks to eliminate human impulses, why does it embrace impulsiveness in some cases?
-The answer lies in the founding myth of Kier Eagan and the final episode of season two.
+If Lumon seems intent on pruning human impulses, why does the series insist on elevating impulsiveness in certain characters?
+The key lies in the myth of Kier Eagan and in how the second season closes Helly’s arc.

 2.1 – Kier and Dieter in the ORTBO Walk